emmo-repo/domain-electrochemistry/docs/userguide/chapter0_preface/emmo_processes.rst

 - **hasOutput**: Defines an entity as the result of a process.
 - **precedes**: Shows the sequence of events in time.
 - **hasTask**: Connects a workflow to its tasks.
+- **hasSubProcess**: Links a process to a subprocess occurring within it.

 **Example:** Defining a process with input, output, and sequence.